Preparing the Vessel

 To realise the essence of who we truly are is the deepest call for a human being.

-Many civilisations curated themselves around this quest, sculpting their paradigms, architecture, and rhythms of daily life around it.
-The practices and devotional rites in old wisdom cultures serve to maintain and expand upon illuminations revealed.
-Not only is the structure of life and culture centred around this, the physical reflection of it is bred into the architecture.
+Many civilisations have curated themselves around this quest, sculpting their paradigms, architecture, and rhythms of daily life around it.
+The practices and devotional rites in old wisdom cultures serve to maintain and expand upon illuminations received.
+Not only is the structure of life and culture centred around this, the physical reflection of it is emulated in the architecture.
 Temple structures hold immaculate wisdom, designed around cosmic principles that cultivate clarity, lucidity, and spiritual energy.
 Such is the importance of cultivating this knowing and practice that wisdom civilisations have pivoted themselves around it.

 The body is considered one such temple, likely the most important one, as the organically attuned vessel through which new seeing and evolution can happen for a culture.

 Our physical being is understood as an instrument through which we can fine tune the quality of our consciousness.
 Practices of cleansing, opening, receiving, and propagating certain energies are streamed through the body for this purpose.
 Ways of preparing and maintaining this vessel that contains our essence hold a central focus in the spiritual direction of these cultures.
 The intricacies and perfections of the temple structures are a reflection of what is within us.
 They are a mirror to sharpen our awareness.
 Their design contains the same exquisite capacities of our potential, the wisdoms we are pregnant with.